melodyyangaws/sql-based-etl/README.md

 Apart from orchestrating Spark jobs with a declarative approach, we introduce a codeless, configuration-driven design for increasing data process productivity, by leveraging an open-source [data framework ARC](https://arc.tripl.ai/) for a SQL-centric ETL solution.
 We take considerations of the needs and expected skills from our customers in data, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.

 1.Login to Jupyter Hub.
-The default username is `sparkoneks`, or use your own login passed in as a dpeloyment parameter.
+The default username is `sparkoneks`, or use your own login passed in as a deployment parameter.
 The default password is `supersecret!`

 ```
 $JHUB_URL=$(kubectl -n jupyter get ingress -o json | jq -r '.items[] | [.status.loadBalancer.ingress[0].hostname] | @tsv')